agrif/quartustcl/docs/index.md

 ```
 and parses the result into a Python list.

+## Further Reading

 For more information, including more ways to interact with the Tcl
 subprocess, see [the reference documentation](reference).

+For a more involved example, see [the in-system memory editing
+guide](example-memory).